scaleoutsystems/stackn/README.md

 <br />

 # Setup a local deployment
 This deployment is for quick testing on Debian/Ubuntu and will not require any TLS certificates.
-For a production deployment, please see the [documentation](https://scaleoutsystems.github.io/stackn/#/?id=setup).
 <br />

 ## Setup single-node microk8s